 Accessibility

 Location, Transportation, Tools.
-Identify if this is likely a sustainable fit and if any adjustments or support needs need to be planned in advance.
+Determine whether this is likely a sustainable fit.
+Identify any adjustments or support needs that need to be planned in advance.

 Diversity Training